-The Indirect Land Use Change Directive (ILUC) came into force in 2015, and is driven by the principle that non-food demand for raw materials (e.g. crops) does not replace existing food and feed demand.
+The Indirect Land Use Change Directive (ILUC) came into force in 2015, and is driven by the principle that non-food demand for raw materials (eg. crops) does not replace existing food and feed demand.
 Instead it simply displaces it, thereby requiring additional land to be cultivated and cropped to meet total demand.
 In some instances it is argued this additional cultivated land is of much higher environmental benefit and the carbon savings from the production of biofuels over conventional fuels is less than the carbon emissions generated from the cropping of this additional land.
-In order for the crop to be accepted as from a renewable source it needs to be certified as such, and in the UK this is almost entirely carried out through EU approved voluntary schemes such as those run by Red Tractor, or the ISCC (International Sustainability and Carbon Certification).
+In order for the crop to be accepted as from a renewable source it needs to be certified as such, and in the UK this is almost entirely carried out through EU approved voluntary schemes such as that run by Red Tractor, or the ISCC (International Sustainability and Carbon Certification).

 The progressive reduction in crop based biofuels is part of the long term strategy to promote the use of ‘advanced’ or ‘development’ biofuels, also known as second-generation.
 These are not yet fully defined but include fuel from sustainable wastes.
-These are starting to come on stream, but due to expense and complexity this is from an extremely low base, as shown by the new UK target of using 0.1% development fuels in 2019, rising to 2.8% in 2032.
-The future of conventional biofuels in the UK, and the EU which is a major market for exporting UK grown oilseed rape, is in doubt, however replacement with second generation will not be possible for quite some time.
+These are starting to come on stream, but due to expense and complexity this is from an extremely low base, as shown by the UK target of using 0.1% development fuels in 2019, rising to 2.8% in 2032.
+The future of conventional biofuels in the UK, and the EU which is a major source of export for UK grown oilseed rape, is in doubt, however replacement with second generation will not be possible for quite some time.